LovelaceAcademy/PlutusExperience/modules/08-bring-it-on/README.md

 ## Getting Started

-In this episode we'll build the most common off-chain code for a smart contract on Cardano.
+In this module we'll build the most common off-chain code for a smart contract on Cardano.

 To run this presentation type (you will need [nix](https://nixos.org)):